The Obsessed: Splits, first reunion and aftermath (1986–2010)

 The band broke up in the late 1980s and Wino went west to California to join up with Saint Vitus.
 Wino recorded three albums, an EP, and a live album with Saint Vitus.
-Hellhound Records (Vitus's then current label) released The Obsessed, an album that the Obsessed had recorded in 1985, which prompted Wino to leave Vitus and reform the Obsessed with a new rhythm section consisting of Scott Reeder and Greg Rogers.
+Around 1989, the Obsessed reformed and signed to Hellhound Records (Vitus's then current label), which released The Obsessed (originally recorded in 1985) in the following year.
+This prompted Wino to leave Vitus and focus on the Obsessed full-time, with a new rhythm section consisting of Scott Reeder and Greg Rogers.
 The band was quickly signed to Hellhound Records and soon released Lunar Womb.
 Scott Reeder later left to join Kyuss, whereupon he was replaced by Guy Pinhas.
 After the addition of Pinhas, the Obsessed signed with Columbia Records, through which they released their third album The Church Within to strong critical reviews.
 To promote The Church Within, the band toured as an opening act for Entombed and Unsane during the first part of 1994.
 Despite the tour, as well as a large amount of promotion on behalf of Columbia Records (including a 25-minute documentary on the history of the Obsessed), the album did not sell as well as expected.
 After the demise of the Obsessed, Wino went on to form Shine which changed name to Spirit Caravan and more projects before reuniting with Saint Vitus in 2003 (and again in 2008), while the Obsessed's rhythm section became the basis for Goatsnake.

 Reunions (2011–present)

 In September 2011, the Roadburn Festival announced that The Church Within lineup (featuring Wino, Greg Rogers and Guy Pinhas) would be reuniting to play their next edition on April 14, 2012.
 The band later confirmed they would be performing at the Hellfest Open Air 2012.
 The band performed yet another reunion show at Maryland Death fest XI in May 2013 featuring Wino, Greg Rogers and Reid Raley.

 TKO Records re-released the self-titled 7" on November 23, 2012.

-Wino announced the full-time return of the Obsessed in March 2016 and the band's official signing to Relapse Records to record the follow up to The Church Within.
+Wino announced the full-time return of the Obsessed in March 2016 and the band's official signing to Relapse Records to record the follow-up to The Church Within.
 The new lineup originally consisted of Spirit Caravan bassist Dave Sherman and Wino's longtime friend and former road crew member Brian Costantino (drums).
-On October 31, 2016, Wino announced that The Obsessed would test the waters for the remainder of 2016 by adding Bruce Falkinburg on bass and Seraphim on guitar, making this the first time in over 35 years that the Obsessed have been a four piece band.
+On October 31, 2016, Wino announced that The Obsessed would test the waters for the remainder of 2016 by adding Bruce Falkinburg on bass and Seraphim on guitar, making this the first time in over 35 years that the Obsessed have been a four-piece band.

 In April 2017, the band released Sacred, their first studio album in 23 years.
+Their next album, Gilded Sorrow, was released on February 16, 2024.

+In July 2025, the band announced the departure of drummer Brian Constantino and the addition of new drummer Bob Pantella of Monster Magnet and The Atomic Bitchwax.